 Annika Little, Asset Funders Network

 The Debt in Texas series will include future sessions on other topics.
 In addition to the student debt sessions above, we hope you’ll join us at these other events.
 Stay tuned for registration.

-Debt in Texas: Understanding the Impact of Government Fines and Fees
+Debt in Texas: The Unintended Consequences of Government Fines and Fees

 Debt in Texas: Understanding the Impact of Medical Debt